FAQ

 Where will my appeal by heard?

-The Pensions Appeal Tribunals administration will arrange for your appeal to be heard in Edinburgh or remotely by Telephone or Video conferencing.
+The Tribunal administration will arrange for your appeal to be heard in Edinburgh or remotely by Telephone or Video conferencing.

 When will my appeal be heard?